Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Someone sounded from behind, "Hey."
 They turned.
 It was the third guy when they first released their flame clocks, stood beside Bolearis and behind Ethel when they first drove the fallen ferronis back to its original location.
 He had some weird scruffy hairs covering one side of his forehead, and his ears too.
 He stood behind the girls as they turned to face him.

 He showed them something, to which Mio asked, "What is this?"
-Writer couldn't recognize the object, probably a brown hankerchief?
+Translator couldn't recognize the object, probably a brown hankerchief?
 Or some remnants of clothes?

 He continued, "It used to belong to my friend.
 He always wore it, till last year."
 Mio breathed in deeply.